khaliqfarah/Object-Tracker/README.md

 # Object Tracker
-My first attemp at using TensorFlow
+My first attempt at using TensorFlow